sanjeet7271/JavaLearning/SET_Collection_README.md

-# Java Set Collection Learning
+# Java HashSet Collection Learning
 ## Basic Characteristics
     - HashSet stores the elements by using a mechanism called hashing.
     - HashSet contains unique elements only.